pungkula1337anka/Voice-Stuff/CalendarWeek.md

 </h1><br>
 <br><br>

 Lists upcoming calendar entries, for 170 hours forward, in a really nice human readable _(if you know swedish)_ format.
 No duplicate entries allowed.
+Also lists how many objects you have on your To Do lists.

 <br><br><br>